 If you’re stuck for ideas, we’ve put together a rundown of our favourite store-cupboard superstars, with some easy recipes for you to try, too.

 - tuna (in spring water or brine)

 Stocking up on canned vegetables, beans, and pulses like chickpeas and lentils is an easy (and cheap!) way to bulk out your meals – and most are ready to put straight into the pan once opened, so there’s minimal fuss required!
-They work perfectly in a beef and bean chilli, for example.
+They work perfectly in our vegan black-eyed bean and vegetable chilli bowl, for example.
 You’re not limited to veggies either.
 There are lots of fish options, such as tuna, crab and sardines, and, if you pick ones that are canned in water, brine or tomato sauce, they’re completely Free!